formdatacom/formdata-docs/docs/form-descriptors/blocks.md

 ```

 ### attributes
-Allows adding custom HTML attributes to the block's element.
+Allows adding custom HTML attributes to non-field blocks `h1`-`h6` and `p`.
 It has the following sub-properties:
 * `class` - Adds one or more CSS classes to the element.
 You can use common tailwind classes or your own custom classes
 * `style` - Adds inline CSS styles to the element.